Tips to help you actually ENJOY your Holidays this year!

 1. Plan, Plan, and Plan some more:

-Although most of us resist it because it sounds boring and mundane, a good plan can be an ADHDer’s best friend.
+Although most of us resist it because it sounds boring and mundane, a good plan can be your best friend.
 As an adult, take time to plan what needs to be done this Holiday season.
 Take time to make sure you keep your calendar and your kids’ calendars up-to-date.

 It may seem like extra up front work to you, but putting as much of the Holiday minutia on autopilot as you can may reduce your stress-level significantly.